-Map 4.27: Spatial parameters of the Quay Quarter CRA
+Map 4.29: Spatial parameters of the Quay Quarter CRA

-Spatial parameters of the Quay Quarter Main Issues/Challenges Medium/Long Term Vision Permeability and linkages to the Quay and town Linkages to opposite side of the River at Belleek Master plan required for the area Access to the Moy for boating, fishing and water sports.
+Spatial parameters of the Quay Quarter Main Issues/Challenges Medium/Long Term Vision Permeability and linkages to the Quay and town • Linkages to opposite side of the River at Belleek Master plan required for the area Access to the Moy for boating, fishing and water sports.
 Vacancy and Dereliction Housing Supply Sub-settlement of Ballina Capacity for self-sustaining community Additional housing supply Public realm and regeneration works along the Quay Capacity for self- sustaining community Public realm and regeneration works along the Quay

-Opportunity Site 11 -Quay regeneration area
+Opportunity Site 12 - Quay regeneration area

-Land Use Zoning: Tourism and Related
+Area: 0.9010 Hectares (approx.) Land Use Zoning: Tourism and Related

-Description: Opportunity

-Site 11 is comprised of

-lands at the Quay which are

-situated on the River Moy.

-Current uses include a

-beautician, hair salon,

-Cultural and Events Centre,

-disused bakery shop and car

-parking
+Description: Opportunity Site 12 is comprised of lands at the Quay which are situated on the River Moy.
+Current uses include a beautician, hair salon, Cultural and Events Centre, disused bakery shop and car parking